BekMart/my-health-tracker/README.md

 ### Unsolved bugs

 - I want the program to work on all devices including mobile, however, in many of my tests it seemed that the program wasn't compatible with many of the devices or software.

+<h2 id="performance">Performance Testing</h2>

+### Lighthouse

+- I completed an audit through Chrome Devtools using the Lighthouse program.
+- The performance value sometimes varies.
+- The results were as follows when last checked:

+![Image of lighthouse results showing Performance at 85,Accessability at 94, Best Practice at 96, SEO at 89][lighthouse]

+[flow-chart]: assets/process-flow-chart.png
+[spreadsheet]: assets/spreadsheet.png
+[lighthouse]: assets/lighthouse.png